 This is a very big, important subject, and so this is a long page with lots of information - I hope

 it's not overload!
 But it's possibly the most important page on this website.

 No Contact is a very big decision.
 It has huge challenges, as I share below.
 But

 also there are so very, very many gifts as you shall read below - more than

 you can even imagine.

 The first step to No Contact is the heady, but terrifying, realisation that it's possible!
-I often longed to,
+Over the years I so

-The fear was strong: Who will I be able to depend on if I go No Contact with my family?
-Will I end up so
+The fear was also strong: Who will I be able to depend on if I go No Contact with my family?
+Will I end up

 Other daughters have issues I didn't have, such as the splintering of the rest of the family, i.e. siblings and/or